hgmnz/flyinghopmachine/source/_posts/2015-09-12-brew-day-featured-creatures-ipa.markdown

 fermentation?
 In reality, it's all sorts of flavors, except for neutral such as with the Chico strain of brewer's yeast.

-As with saccharomyces, brettanomyces is able to produce various esters and polyphenols.
+As with saccharomyces, brettanomyces is able to produce various esthers and polyphenols.
 Different strains and species of brettanomyces are produce different kinds of flavors.
 Brettanomyces is just a yeast after all, not a bacteria as is often believed to be.